Why is a DDoS attack dangerous?

 Can Firewalls, Intrusion Detection/Protection Systems, Application Delivery Controllers / Load Balancers prevent a DDoS Attack?

 IPS devices, firewalls and other security products are essential elements of a layered-defense strategy, but they are designed to solve security problems that are fundamentally different from dedicated DDoS detection and mitigation products.
 IPS devices, for example, block break-in attempts that cause data theft.
 Meanwhile, a firewall acts as policy enforcer to prevent unauthorized access to data.
 While such security products effectively address “network integrity and confidentiality,” they fail to address a fundamental concern regarding DDoS attacks—”network availability.”
-What’s more, IPS devices and firewalls are stateful, inline solutions, which means they are vulnerable to DDoS attacks and often become the targets themselves.
+What’s more, IPS devices and firewalls are stateful, inline solutions, meaning they are vulnerable to DDoS attacks and often become the targets themselves.

 Similar to IDS/IPS and firewalls, ADCs and load balancers have no broader network traffic visibility nor integrated threat intelligence and they are also stateful devices vulnerable state-exhausting attacks.
 The increase in state-exhausting volumetric threats and blended application-level attacks, makes ADC’s and load balancers a limited and partial solution for customers requiring best-of‐breed DDoS protection.